AyuScript/AyuScript-Client/README.md

 # SilentWhisper Client

-This is a script aimed to enhance the experience of game [florr.io](https://florr.io/) with zero injection to browser native APIs.
+This is a script aimed to enhance the experience of game [florr.io](https://florr.io/) with zero injection to canvas APIs.

 ## How to use
 ### For users